Mekfoula Mint Brahim: Awards and honours

 In November 2018, Mekfoula was among 15 human rights leaders to be awarded the Franco-German Prize for Human Rights and the Rule of Law which recognizes the “exceptional contribution to the protection and promotion of human rights and the rule of law in their country and at the international level.”
+Mekfoula was among five African laureates recognised, including Aminata Traoré, Mohamed Lotfy, Vuyiseka Dubula-Majola and Alfredo Okenve Ndoho.

 In December 2019, she was made Chevalier de l’ordre de la Légion d’honneur by the French ambassador to Mauritania.